cambridgeltl/uniprotidmap/README.md

 If succesful, this process generates the files `NCBIGENE-idmapping.dat` and `NCBIGENE-pr-idmapping.dat` and outputs "DONE" on completion.

-Note that his process downloads a 9GB file and may take long to complete.
+Note that this process downloads a 9GB file and may take long to complete.

 ## Requirements